rubrikinc/terraform-provider-polaris/docs/resources/cdm_registration.md

 page_title: "polaris_cdm_registration Resource - terraform-provider-polaris"
 subcategory: ""
 description: |-
-  The ´polariscdmregistration´ resource registers Rubrik clusters with the Rubrik Security Cloud (RSC).
+  The polaris_cdm_registration resource registers a Rubrik cluster with the Rubrik Security Cloud (RSC).
   ~> Note: The Terraform provider can only register clusters, it cannot
      un-register clusters or read the state of a cluster registration.
 Destroying